Expand all

 - for patients with poor blood circulation or clotting problems.

 If a worker has any of these conditions, a medical consultant review is required.
 The use of an ultrasonic or electrical bone growth stimulator may be approved without a WCB medical consultant review, if the condition being treated has been accepted under the claim, the device has been recommended by an orthopedic or plastic surgeon as an adjunct to conservative or surgical management, and one of the following is present: - Documented radiologic evidence of delayed union or non-union of a fracture affecting the scaphoidScapyhoid bone is one of the bones in the wrist and is located on the thumb side of the wrist., neck of talusTalus is the ankle bone., 5th metatarsalMetatarsal refers to a group of five long bones in the foot, located between the ankle bone and the toes. or any long bone (i.e. femurFemur refers to the thigh bone., tibiaThe tibia is commonly known as the shinbone., fibulaThe fibula is the smaller of the two bones in the lower leg, the other is the tibia., metatarsal, humerusThe humerus is the long bone in the upper arm, extending from the shoulder to the elbow., radiusThe radius is one of the two bones in the forearm, the other being the ulna.
 It is located on the thumb side of the forearm and extends from the elbow to the wrist., ulnaThe ulna is the longer of the two bones in the forearm, the other being the radius.
-It is located on the side opposite the thumb and extends from the elbow to the wrist. , metacarpal, phalanxA phalanx (plural: phalanges) refers to the bones in the fingers and toes.), OR
+It is located on the side opposite the thumb and extends from the elbow to the wrist. , metacarpal, phalanxA phalanx (plural: phalanges) refers to the bones in the fingers and toes.).

 - An acute scaphoid, neck of talus or 5th metatarsal fracture in a worker where the combination of comorbiditiesComorbidities refer to the presence of one or more additional medical conditions coexisting with a primary condition.
-These conditions can affect your overall health, treatment options, and prognosis. increase the risk for non-union.
+These conditions can affect your overall health, treatment options, and prognosis. increases the risk for non-union.
 Comorbidities may include:

 - chronic diseases such as diabetes, osteoporosis, obesity, malnutrition.